Shrinking targets on square-tiled surfaces: Application to Square-tiled Surfaces

-Theorem \ref{thm:1} follows from Theorem \ref{thm:3}.
-Setting $\phi(\lvert \lvert g \rvert \rvert) = \lvert \lvert g \rvert \rvert^{-\alpha}$, we see that Theorem \ref{thm:1} holds for convex cocompact subgroups of the Veech group of square-tiled surfaces.
+Theorem \ref{thm:1} follows from Theorem \ref{thm:4}.
+Setting $\phi(r) = C\pi r^{-2\alpha}$ where $C$ is a constant correcting for normalization of the measure, we see that Theorem \ref{thm:1} holds for convex cocompact subgroups of the Veech group of regular square-tiled surfaces.
 To extend the result to all groups we employ the following lemma.

 \begin{lemma}~\cite{Fin16} Let $\Gamma \subset SL_2(\Z)$.
-For any $\varepsilon > 0$, there exists a convex cocompact subgroup $\Gamma^{\prime} \subset \Gamma$ such that $\delta_{\Gamma^{\prime}} \geq \delta_{\Gamma} - \varepsilon$. \end{lemma}
+For any $\varepsilon > 0$, there exists a convex cocompact subgroup $\Gamma^{\prime} \subset \Gamma$ such that $\delta_{\Gamma^{\prime}} > \delta_{\Gamma} - \varepsilon$. \end{lemma}

 \thmA*